hanleyweng/blog/knol/2015/s1/vivid_monster_world/_posts/2016-06-16-vivid-2015-monser-world.md

 ![Creatures Move Fog Test](post_media/images/constant-bg-fg-transition-visual-test 2.gif)

-Lots of international emails were sent researching and sourcing projection materials would be perfect for the outdoors environment of our installation, as well as our budget.
+Many international emails were sent researching and sourcing projection materials that would be perfect for the outdoors environment of our installation, as well as our budget.
 In addition to this, we sourced two ultra short throw projectors from Hitachi, rented hardware (tools, computers), and worked with ProjectStation on the design and build of the weatherproof cubby-like house to host our installation.

 ![Technical Drawing](post_media/images/TechnicalDrawings_v03_p1.jpg)
 [(Technical Drawings PDF (4 pages))](post_media/TechnicalDrawings_v03.pdf)